What is a constitution?

 A constitution is the rules that set out how a country’s government can use its power.
 Most countries have a single document as their constitution.
 New Zealand considers itself to have an unwritten constitution because its constitution is made up of a variety of laws, court judgments, other government documents and conventions.

-Constitutional conventions are practices or behaviour that have been consistently followed.
-An example is the convention that all the ministers in cabinet have to publicly support cabinet decisions, whether they personally agree with them or not.
+Constitutional conventions are practices or behaviours that have been consistently followed.
+An example is the convention that all ministers publicly support cabinet decisions, whether they personally agree with them or not.

-Queen Elizabeth II is New Zealand’s head of state, and is represented in New Zealand by the governor general.
-The queen and the governor general act on the advice of government ministers.
+The British monarch is New Zealand’s head of state, and is represented in New Zealand by the governor-general.
+The monarch and the governor-general act on the advice of government ministers.

 New Zealand is a democracy, and must hold parliamentary elections every three years.
 A government must have the confidence of a majority of members of Parliament (MPs).

-A very small number of laws related to government are harder to change, but almost only need to have the support of a majority of MPs.
+A few laws related to government are harder to change, but most only need the support of a majority of MPs.